jackzorola10/3-column-preview-card-component-main/README.md

 ### Continued development

+(1) I found myself in the problem that the screen sizes indicated that I should create the screens for Mobile: 375px & Desktop: 1440px, but those differentiations in the media queries simpky did not made the job for me, it made some of the cards look too crammed, so I ended up cutting the screens at 672px, which it seems like it worked much better.

-I was not able to make the buttons align in every screen size, I'm not particularly sure what to do about this.
+(2) I was not able to make the buttons align in every screen size, I'm not particularly sure what to do about this.
 ![](./screenshot-2.png)